AbraaoLincoln/git-guide/commands.md

 ## Low level commands

-:computer: Create a new Blod object in git structure
+💻 Create a new Blod object in git structure

 ```
 git hash-object
 ```

-:computer: Create a git Tree object
+💻 Create a git Tree object

 ```
 git maketree
 ```

-:computer: Read git objects
+💻 Read git objects

 ```
 # Get the content of object